Bernard-A/IoTRoam-Tutorial/End-Device.md

 # Multitech End-Device Setup

+This page explains setting up of the ED, so that it can send data over LoRa PHY

 ## Hardware Setup

 We are using [Multitech mDoT].
 The mDot is fixed to the [Micro Developer Kit].
 One has to connect the LoRa Antenna to mDot.
 Then connect a USB wire to the Micro developer Kit